exoplatform/exo-documentation/docs/Customizing_site.rst

 		categories.add(customPageConfigs) ;
 		customPageConfigs.addSelectItemOption(new SelectItemOption("customPage.CustomLayout", "custom", "CustomLayout")) ;

 This code adds a category named "customPageConfigs" and a template named "CustomLayout".
+The arguments of the SelectItemOption object are:

+  - the key of the localized name of the template
+  - the unique name of the template.
+This name must be the folder name containing the page.xml file (WEB-INF/conf/portal/template/pages/<name>/page.xml)
+  - the CSS class name for the template icon

 4. Localize the labels as follows: